 The Robb Centre’s Library is named in honor of Howard Russell Votaw (1891-1918); Park College Class of 1912, and U.S. Marine Corps Veteran of World War I.

 Howard enlisted in the United States Marine Corps on July 28, 1917 as a Private with the 120th Company, 1st Replacement Battalion, stationed at the U.S. Marine Corps Barracks in Quantico, Virginia.
 By Spring of 1918, he was a Corporal in 140th Company, 3rd Replacement Battalion; finally, Fall of 1918 with 97th Company, 6th Regiment, AEF in France.
-Corporal Votaw fell in the Argonne Forest, Argonne, France on October 4, 1918.
-Corporal Votaw’s body was returned to the United States and buried in Neoga Memorial Cemetery, Neoga, Illinois in 1921.
+Corporal Votaw fell in the Argonne Forest, Argonne, France on October 4, 1918; he was repatriated to the United States and buried in Neoga Memorial Cemetery, Neoga, Illinois in 1921.

 The Neoga, Illinois American Legion Post 458 is named for Cpl Votaw and Cpl Ralph Swank, both killed in action in France.